andrewbfox/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map returns a new array, .forEach does not.

 2. What is the difference between a function and a method?

+A method is a function that is a property of an object.

 3. What is closure?

+A variable created inside a function has local scope and is available only within that function.
+The function can access global variables outside its scope but nothing outside the function can access its local variables.

 4. Describe the four rules of the 'this' keyword.

+    1. Window/console global object binding -- `this` refers to the browser or console window
+    2. Implicit binding -- `this` refers to the object on which a function is being called
+    3. New binding -- `this` refers to the new object being constructed
+    4. Explicit binding -- The .call and .apply methods allow the developer to explicity set the context to which `this` refers

 5. Why do we need super() in an extended class?

+super() links a child class to its parent class.
+It passes the properites inside the parentheses up to the parent class.

 ## Project Set up